-In this unit students examine the methods and institutions in the justice system and consider their appropriateness in determining criminal cases and resolving civil disputes.
-Students consider the Magistrates' Court, County Court and Supreme Court within the Victorian court hierarchy, as well as other Victorian legal institutions and bodies available to assist with cases.
-Students explore matters such as the rights available to an accused and to victims in the criminal justice system, the roles of the judge, jury, legal practitioners and the parties, and the ability of sanctions and remedies to achieve their purposes.
+In this unit, students examine the methods and institutions in the criminal and civil justice system, and consider their appropriateness in determining criminal cases and resolving civil disputes.
+Students consider the Magistrates' Court, County Court and Supreme Court within Victorian court hierarchy, as well as other means and institutions used to determine and resolve cases.
 Students investigate the extent to which the principles of justice are upheld in the justice system.
 Throughout this unit, students apply legal reasoning and information to actual and/or hypothetical scenarios.

-Unit 4: The people and law
+Unit 4: The People, the Law and Reform

-In this unit, students explore how the Australian Constitution establishes the law-making powers of the Commonwealth and state parliaments, and protects the Australian people through structures that act as a check on parliament in law-making.
+In this unit, students explore how the Australian Constitution establishes the law-making powers of the Commonwealth and state parliaments, and how it protects the Australian people through structures that act as a check on parliament in law-making.
 Students develop an understanding of the significance of the High Court in protecting and interpreting the Australian Constitution.
-They investigate parliament and the courts, and the relationship between the two in law-making, and consider the roles of the individual, the media and law reform bodies in influencing law reform.
-Throughout this unit, students apply legal reasoning and information to actual scenarios.
+They investigate parliaments and the courts, and the relationship between the two in law-making, and consider the roles of the individual, the media and law reform bodies in influencing changes to the law, and past and future constitutional reform.